Want to get a credit card when you're on a pension or retired? Compare your options and learn how to apply here.

 As Virgin Money credit cards are issued by Citi, they follow the same rules as the bank.

-Retired and pension: Yes.
-A letter from Centrelink showing applicant's name and the permanent government pension amount, 3 most recent bank statements showing applicant's regular Centrelink payments, your annual superannuation statement, which includes an indexed pension amount, or one most recent self-managed superannuation tax return less than 15 months old.
+Retired and pensioner applicants: A letter from Centrelink showing applicant's name and the permanent government pension amount, three most recent bank statements showing applicant's regular Centrelink payments, your annual superannuation statement, which includes an indexed pension amount, or one most recent self-managed superannuation tax return less than 15 months old.

 Mistakes to avoid when applying for a credit card